victoreeckh/Renewable_Energy_notes/pages/Biofuels.md

 				- → Also links to lubrication in the fuel system
 			- **Fuels**
 				- ==Biodiesel/Fatty acid methyl ester (FAME)==
+				  collapsed:: true
 					- Fuel properties
 						- Heating value (by volume) 9% lower than diesel
 						- Cetane value similar to diesel
 						- Kinematic viscosity slightly higher
-						- Other distillation curve => more difficult to evaporate from lubricating oil
+						- Other distillation curve => more difficult to evaporate from lubricating oil (drops of lubricatiing oil stay down)
 						- Additives for cold flow properties
 						- Fully mixable with diesel
 							- Up to 7% blending allowed in EN590 (diesel norm)